 Facelift Tunbridge Wells, Kent

 A modern facelift remains the gold standard procedure for facial rejuvenation and is a particular interest of Marc Pacifico’s.
 It restores a more youthful appearance to the lower face and neck by lifting and “putting back” the loose skin and deeper tissues that have been affected by ageing and gravity.
 It will also improve a tired facial appearance by smoothing the skin and re-establishing defined contours along the neck and jawline.
 A good facelift should give someone the appearance of being refreshed, alert and confident, as people do when they have just returned from a holiday.
 A good facelift could be described as returning the look of freshness and vitality that person had when younger.

 A natural appearing facelift is obtained by restoring the youthful shape of the face.
 It is only the latest facelift techniques that are capable repositioning the underlying soft tissue facial framework that result in the youthful shape of the face being restored, and Mr Pacifico has been undertaking sub-SMAS “deep plane” facelifts for years, which he strongly feels offer the optimal facial rejuvenation approach.

-This soft tissue facial framework is known as the SMAS.
+It is the soft tissue underlying facial framework that is known as the SMAS.
 Knowledge and understanding of the role of the SMAS has revolutionised our approach to facelifts.
 In order to rejuvenate the face, the position of the SMAS must be addressed.
 Modern facelift techniques all work by altering the SMAS to effect a change in the outward appearance of the face.
 This provides a longer lasting result but the procedures require a high degree of specialised surgical skill and can be time-demanding.
 If the SMAS is not addressed, there is a risk of a “wind tunnel” appearance after a facelift (watch Mr Pacifico discussing this in the videos below).
 Whilst there are a variety of approaches to the SMAS, a deep plane approach (meaning operating under the SMAS layer to mobilise and free it up) really allows the facial tissues to be lifted and restored to their former position in a natural and un-operated appearing way.

 What can I expect to look like?